 After the proposal deadline, a review team from the COOL will be assigned to review your proposal.
 COOL review teams usually consist of 3-5 members of the COOL.
 Your review team will review your proposal and then provide feedback, comments, and (if applicable) suggestions for revision.
 You will be required to respond to the feedback, and if requested, revise your proposal as needed.

 You will be asked to prepare your course site with the overall course organization plus 2 weeks of content.
 While developing your course site, we strongly recommend that you take in consideration best practices listed on the Online / Hybrid Course Review Checklist form.

-Faculty planning to use Blackboard can use the actual Blackboard site they plan to use (if they are teaching the course during the following semester and Blackboard course sites for that semester are available for setup) to teach the course, or they can request a developmental course site.
+If the course is to be offered during the following semester the actual Blackboard site they plan to use (if they are teaching the course during the following semester and Blackboard course sites for that semester are available for setup) to teach the course, or they can request a developmental course site.